gns-x/AdvisorAI/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Add tests
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Submit a pull request
+5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For support and questions:
-- Create an issue on GitHub
-- Check the documentation in `/docs`
-- Review the API documentation in `/docs/api`
+For support, email support@advisorai.com or join our Slack channel.

+---

+**Built with ❤️ using Elixir, Phoenix, and AI**